cfs-tools/cfs-basecamp/README.md

-# OpenSatKit Base Camp
+# core FLight System Basecamp
 Provides a framework and tools for developing, downloading, and integrating core Flight System (cFS) applications into an operational system.
-A python Graphical User Interface (GUI) allows the user to send commands to and receve telemetry from the cFS target.
+A python Graphical User Interface (GUI) allows users to send commands to and receve telemetry from the cFS target.
 The GUI also facilitates user workflows for working with apps.

-*Base Camp* includes the [cfe-eds-framework](https://github.com/jphickey/cfe-eds-framework) cFS distribution which includes NASA's core Flight Executive (cFE) and CCSDS Electronic Data Sheets (EDS) support.
-EDS specifications are Each cFS application interface is defined using EDS and the cfe-eds-framework build toolchain generates artifacts that are used by both the flight and ground software systems.
-The [OpenSatKit App repositories](https://github.com/OpenSatKit-Apps) contain apps that include EDS interface specifications and they can be downloaded and integrated into the *Base Camp* system with minimal effort.
+*Basecamp* includes the [cfe-eds-framework](https://github.com/jphickey/cfe-eds-framework) cFS distribution which includes NASA's core Flight Executive (cFE) and CCSDS Electronic Data Sheets (EDS) support.
+Each cFS application interface is defined using EDS specifications and the cfe-eds-framework build toolchain generates artifacts that are used by both the flight and ground software systems.
+The [cFS App Repositories](https://github.com/orgs/cfs-apps/repositories) contain apps that include EDS interface specifications so the apps can be downloaded and integrated into *Basecamp* system with minimal effort.

 # Getting Started